 Citavi offers more reference types than you probably will use.
 In your citation style, you only need to define the reference types that you actually have in your project.

-- Define element properties: Names of persons, dates, numbers, page numbers, periodicals.
+- Set component properties: Names of persons, dates, numbers, page numbers, periodicals.

 - Define punctuation

 Define for each bibliographic item whether it should be separated with a period, a comma, or a semicolon.

 If you need a component to act differently for a different referenc type, create a new component.
 Wenn Sie eine Komponente in unterschiedlichen Varianten benötigen, erstellen Sie eine neue Komponente.
 For example, you might just want the last name of the cited author to be displayed in an in-text citation.